robinmanuelthiel/xamarinworkshop/03 Creating a Xamarin Platform App/README.md

 When testing you app on iOS, I have to make sure that my machine is connected to a **Mac Build Host**.
 Then I can select **iPhone** or **iPhone Simulator** as Architecture Model and run the app on a Simulator or physical device.

 To start the application, simply hit the **Run button** with the green play symbol.
+Now the compilation and deployment starts and your application will be launched.